• Skip to primary navigation

 Meet Ashley

-Ashley ChiassonI’m a Instructional Designer with over a decade of professional experience, and have developed e-learning solutions for clients within the Defence, Post-Secondary Education, Health, and Sales sectors.
+Ashley ChiassonI’m a Instructional Designer with over 15 years of professional experience, and have developed e-learning solutions for clients within the Defence, Post-Secondary Education, Health, and Sales sectors.
 For more about me, click here!

 Want more Instructional Design tips & tricks?